Make your natural perfume last longer

 Here are some tips to help your natural perfume go the distance:

 Moisturise first.
-Ideally, use an unscented oil-based moisturiser to hydrate the skin.
+Ideally, use an unscented oil-based moisturiser or body oil to hydrate the skin.
 Once the oil is absorbed, apply your natural perfume as usual.
 Dry skin won't hold a fragrance so well, but moisturised skin can hold your fragrance up to 30% longer!

 Layer your fragrance.
 It's a traditional way to enhance your favourite scent, but it does work.
-Try using a body wash or bath soak in the same fragrance family, then follow your shower with a beautiful body oil in a matching scent, before you finally apply your favourite fragrance (hopefully a ONE SEED perfume!)
-If you're feeling really indulgent, you can apply the oil-based version of your perfume under your eau de parfum.
-We have a range of One Seed Kits for this very purpose
+Try using a body wash or bath soak in the same or complimentary fragrance family, then follow your shower with a beautiful body oil in a matching scent, before you finally apply your favourite fragrance (hopefully a ONE SEED perfume!)
+If you're feeling really indulgent, you can apply the oil-based version of your perfume under your eau de parfum to lock your fragrance in.

 Don't just apply to pulse points.
 Pulse points are great activators for your natural perfume, and they tend to be warmer, so emit a stronger waft of scent initially.
 But applying only to pulse points may also cause your fragrance to break down faster.
 In addition, fragrance rises, so you are much more likely to smell your scent throughout the day if you include an application to the lower part of your body, such as the back of your knees.
 (Editors note: Our favourite places to apply are to the hair (just one spray so you don't dry your hair out), back of the neck and décolletage.)